Author: Don Porter <[email protected]>

 int Tcl_GetFooFromObj(Tcl_Interp *, Tcl_Obj *, ..., foo *);

 is used when the foo representation is of fixed size that is not too large.
 The int return allows for returning TCL_ERROR when no valid foo can be extracted.
 The Tcl_Interp is provided to receive standardized error messages and codes on failure.
 The final output argument is a pointer to space where the extracted foo value may be written.
-The value written is now the possession of the caller, generated by the routine, possible by making a copy of something stored in the Tcl_Obj.
+The value written is now in the possession of the caller, generated by the routine, possibly by making a copy of something stored in the Tcl_Obj.
 This pattern is followed in the cases where Foo is Boolean, Bignum, Double, Encoding, Index, Int, Long, or WideInt.
 (See also private routines where Foo is Channel, Number, CompletionCode, WideBits, or Namespace.)

 The second pattern,

 is used when the foo representation is a token that can take on the value NULL.
 In this case, a return of NULL by the routine signals the circumstance that no valid foo can be extracted.
 As in the first pattern, a Tcl_Interp is provided to receive standardized error messages and codes on failure.
 Documentation must be consulted to determine any constraints on the use of the returned token value by the caller.
 It is likely to rely on information stored within the internal structures of Tcl, which may need management with reference counting, memory preservation, and/or maintaining a claim on the original Tcl_Obj.
 This pattern is followed in the cases where Foo is RegExp or Command.
 (See also private routine where Foo is Lambda.)